 Why does my battery drain overnight?

-Is fast battery drain normal?
+Is fast charging bad for battery life?

-How do I check battery health?
+How do I know if my Android battery needs replacing?